flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 Following are the steps to configure FlytPOD with FlytConsole:

-1. To launch FlytConsole go to this address ``http://<enter FlytPOD's ip address>:9090/flytconsole``.
+1. To launch FlytConsole go to this address ``http://flytpod:9090/flytconsole``

+   .. important:: In case the above url does not work replace 'flytpod' with flytpod's ip address.

    .. .. note:: Before you select your frame make sure the ESC is not connected to the supply.